 By Slow Ferry to Chania

 Duration: Between 6 hours and 30 minutes and 9 hours

 Two ferry companies operate between the Athens Piraeus Port and Crete’s Chania Port, located on the northwestern coast of Crete.
 Minoan Lines is faster than Anek Superfast, taking you across the Aegean in fewer than seven hours.
 Anek takes around nine hours.
 Neither ferry company makes any stops on the way to Crete.

-All ferries accommodate pets and vehicles and feature onboard cafés and bathrooms.
-Ferries further offer cheaper economy seats, airplane-like assigned seats, business class seats, along with first-class cabins for between one and four people, cabins with showers and bathrooms, along with pet-friendly cabins for between one and four people.
+Both companies accommodate pets and vehicles and feature onboard cafés and bathrooms.
+Ferries further offer cheaper economy seats, airplane-like assigned seats, business class seats, along with first-class cabins for between one and four people, with showers and bathrooms, along with pet-friendly cabins.

 By Private Yacht

 Luxury yachts are available for between eight and 12 passengers, and ordinarily come with their own crew of two or three people.
 Frequently, yacht rentals also include amenities like airport pick-ups and guided tours.
 For more information, check out our article on yacht trips in Greece.